disanda/Deep-GAN-Encoders/readme.md

 ## Pre-trained Model

+We offered pre-trainned GANs and their corresponding encoders here: [models](https://drive.google.com/drive/folders/1vqx5Sol04MAbeNLk9h0ouo8MiR3rJI4f?usp=sharing)  (default setting is the case1 ).

+GANs:

-- We offered StyleGANv1-(FFHQ1024,  Cars512, Cats256) models (contain 3 files Gm, Gs, center-tensor), and our corresponding encoer here:
+- StyleGANv1-(FFHQ1024,  Car512, Cat256) models which contain 3 files Gm, Gs and center-tensor.

-- We  offered BigGAN 256 encoder here:
+- PGGAN and StyleGANv2.
+A single .pth file  gets Gm, Gs and center-tensor together.
+-  BigGAN 128x128 ,256x256, and 512x512: each type contain a config file and model (.pt)

+Encoders:

-- We  offered StyleGANv1 FFHQ encoder here (for real-image embedding and process):
+- StyleGANv1 FFHQ (case 2) for real-image embedding and process.
-- We  offered Cat256 StyleGANv2 (Grad-Cam based Case1 and Case2) here:

-- If needed, we will offer other pre-trained model in future.
-You can also get pre-trianed GANs model in below  Acknowledgements.
-(The code could Directly adapt PGGAN, StyleGANv2 and BigGAN-pytorch pre-trained models)
+- StyleGANv2 LSUN Cat 256, they are one models from case 1 (Grad-CAM based attentions) and both models from case 2 (Grad-Cam based and Center-aligned Attentions  for ablation study):
+- StyleGANv2 FFHQ (case 1)
+- Biggan-256 (case 1)

+If you want to try more GANs, cite more pre-trained GANs below:

 ##  Acknowledgements